ScottRMalley/trending-asset-ms/README.md

 have been unique in that one time bin, but that does not mean it would be unique in a 24 hour time span, thus we cannot simply sum up our time buckets.

-Personally, I am still convinced that there is a way to use Continuous Aggregates to boost our performance, but I couldn't figure it out within the scope of this challenge.
+Personally, I am still convinced that there is some potential to use Continuous Aggregates to boost our performance, but more investigation/design would need to be done into constructing the right binning format.